kristifidani/Auth-Security/README.md

 ### The aim of this project is to implement different authentication and security levels on a website.

-- There are 6 git commits in this project and each of them corresponds to a different level of security.
+- There are 6 git history commits in this project and each of them corresponds to a different level of security.

 ### Technologies used